aarav-singh-13/AutoJudge/README.md

 ## Approach and Models used :

 1) Pre-processing :
-   Removed extra spaces, all links, converted to lowercase and handled cases where input is not a string All textual fields were concatenated into a single field
+   Removed extra spaces, all links, converted to lowercase and handled cases where input is not a string. <br>
+   All textual fields were concatenated into a single field

 3) Feature Extraction :
-    Used TF-IDF to monitor keywords
+    Used TF-IDF to monitor keywords <br>
     Hard-coded features like algebraic symbols and bitwise operators, algorithms, constraints etc
 4) Models :
-    LinearSVC
+    LinearSVC <br>
     Linear Regression (See report)

 ## Evaluation Metrics :